Business Energy? Seriously? Yawn...

-The best idea is to find a recent bill, and do a simple calculation to figure out what your new suppliers would charge you for the same amount of days and energy.
+The best idea is to find a recent bill, and do a simple calculation to figure out what your new supplier would charge you for the same amount of days and energy.

 Remember though, your bill will be based on the prices from your old contact that was signed 1, 2 or 3 years ago, and the wholesale price may have changed significantly.

-Make sure you compare against your current suppliers prices in their renewal letter, not what they were charing you in the past.
+Make sure you compare against the prices quoted in your current supplier’s renewal offer, not what they were charging you in the past.